lorenzouriel/lorenzouriel/README.md

  - [Portfolio](https://platinum-periwinkle-c90.notion.site/LORENZO-URIEL-0bc2207f77f54926be0f18b89e63f34b): A portfolio to showcase my skills and who I am in one place.
  - [Dashboard Portfolio](https://github.com/lorenzouriel/project-powerbi-portfolio-dashboards): A portfolio dedicated to the world of Power BI, where I share a set of projects developed in Power BI and the dashboards created during my study period.
- - [BI Project - Data Synergy](https://github.com/lorenzouriel/project-data-synergy): The project aims to provide Business Intelligence solutions to improve human resource management processes and data analysis, with a focus on transforming Excel spreadsheets into an integrated Power BI environment.
- - [BI Project - RoadMap for All Stages of this Universe](https://github.com/lorenzouriel/project-bi-roadmap): This project aims to detail all stages of a Business Intelligence (BI) project.
-We will go through data sheets, the Extraction, Transformation, and Loading (ETL) process, the use of relational databases, the creation of OLAP cubes, and finally, implementation in Power BI for high-performance analysis.

 <h2 align="left">🌍 Languages</h2>